a36bor/bunar/_posts/2022-05-02-what-is-political-ethics-a-step-by-step-guide-to-understanding-the-concept.md

 title:  "What is Political Ethics? - A Step by Step Guide to Understanding the Concept"
 date:   2022-05-02
 image:  images/2022/what-is-political-ethics-a-step-by-step-guide-to-understanding-the-concept.jpg
-description: Political ethics is a branch of ethics which focuses on the standards of conduct, principles, and values that are applicable to politics or politicians.
-There are various principles regarding what is ethical and what is not when it comes to political behavior.
+description: Political ethics is a branch of ethics which focuses on the standards of conduct, principles, and values that are applicable to politics.
 ---